alwinw/epocakir/README.md

 ## Codifying patient outcomes in kidney disease

-The _epocakir_ package makes classifying patient illness in kidney disease using clinical practice guidelines easy.
+The _epocakir_ package makes clinical coding in kidney disease using clinical practice guidelines easy.
 The guidelines used are the [KDIGO guidelines](https://kdigo.org/guidelines/).

 ## Installation